KindleModding/kindlemodding.github.io/jailbreaking/AdBreak/index.md

 ### FAQ

 - The JB does NOT automatically remove advertisements, see Marek's scriptlet.
-- It will never work on the KS/Kindle Scribe!
+- It will never work on the KS/Kindle Scribe, or the CS/Colorsoft!
 Ads can NOT be re-enabled there!
 - No, this is not "UJ"/"Unnamed Jailbreak".
 That is separate.
+- On mass storage kindles, **if you cannot see the `system` folder**, you will have to navigate to the path manually, or follow [this](https://kb.blackbaud.com/knowledgebase/Article/41890) guide to see protected system folders.
 - "Is there a way to make my device ad supported?" (see below)
-- It could be possible to reach adbreak by using `.active_content_sandbox` with large junk files and performing a fast restart/battery unplug before the contents get recursively deleted, or rebooting without ejecting.
-- On mass storage kindles, if you cannot see the `system` folder, you will have to navigate to the path manually, or disable "hide protected operating system files" (google it).

 ### Enabling Ads
 (needed for jailbreak, safe to remove later)